 What is research and development?

 R&D refers to the various activities businesses conduct to prepare new products or services for the marketplace.
-Businesses of all sizes and sectors can partake in R&D activities, though the amount of investment can vary.
-For example, technology and health care companies tend to have higher R&D expenses, as do enterprises with larger budgets.
+Businesses of all sizes and sectors can participate in R&D activities, although the level of investment can vary.
+For example, technology and healthcare companies tend to have higher R&D expenses, as do enterprises with larger budgets.

 At larger companies, R&D activities are often handled in-house by a designated R&D department.
 However, some smaller companies may opt to outsource R&D to a third-party research firm, a specialist, or an educational institution.